Last updated 28 May 2026

 Tulane Equivalency: PHIL 2010

-Tulane Equivalency: PHIL 3930
+Tulane Equivalency: POLI 3010

 This course introduces students to the comparative study of politics, focusing on political behavior and the structures and practices that political systems have in common and those that distinguish them.
 We study different forms of democratic and authoritarian rule, state-society relationships, and key issues of political economy like development and welfare states.
 While the emphasis is on domestic features, we also analyze the impacts of globalization on national politics.